MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### <a name="pattern"></a>Modello

 13 cifre:
-- Prima cifra non è 0 o 9
+- La prima cifra non è 0 o 9
 - 12 cifre

 ### <a name="checksum"></a>Checksum